wickman/pystachio/README.md

 ## Templating scope inheritance ##

-The use of templating is most powerful in the use of `Composite` types where parent object scope is inherited by all children.
+The use of templating is most powerful in the use of `Struct` types where parent object scope is inherited by all children.

 Let's look at the example of building a phone book type.

-    class PhoneBookEntry(Composite):
+    class PhoneBookEntry(Struct):
       name = Required(String)
       number = Required(Integer)

-    class PhoneBook(Composite):
+    class PhoneBook(Struct):
       city = Required(String)
       people = List(PhoneBookEntry)